Print3M/print3m.github.io/_notes/windows/net/active-directory.md

 ## 2. Active Directory & LDAP
 AD is service used by Domain Controller to perform authentication, groups, users and security policies management.
 It is not cross-platform commercial implementation of open and cross-platform **LDAP** (_Lightweight Directory Access Protocol_) used for accessing and maintaining distributed directory information services over IP network.
 LDAP query is a command that asks a directory service (e.g. Active Directory) for some information.

-### 2.1.
-Security
-Even with low-privileged user an attacker can make useful enumeration and lateral movement.
+**Security**: Even with low-privileged user an attacker can make useful enumeration and lateral movement.

 ## 3. AD Domain Service (AD DS)
 It's catalogue that holds the information of all "objects" that exist on the network.
 An object might be: user, group, machine, printer, share, etc.